hbroek/reken/documentation/developer-guide/chapter-14.md

 - **Minimize DOM Updates**: Excessive DOM updates can impact performance.
 Use Reken's automatic updating feature to ensure only necessary changes are applied to the DOM.

-- **Use `data-calc` Sparingly**: While the `data-calc` attribute is powerful for creating dynamic calculations, use it with caution.
+- **Use `data-calc` Sparingly**: While the `data-calc` attribute is powerful for creating dynamic calculations, use it cautiously.
 Frequent calculations may lead to unnecessary updates.

 - **Efficient Rendering**: When working with large datasets, consider efficient rendering techniques like virtual scrolling to avoid rendering all elements at once.